Get updates about flying

 If you live along the east coast of Scotland in Aberdeenshire, Angus, or Fife, you are likely to experience some noise as our Typhoons transit to and from Managed Danger Areas over the North Sea.
 This is where the majority of our Typhoon air-to-air training is conducted.

 The flying conducted by our Typhoons and Poseidon fleet is absolutely essential.
 Our Typhoons are on 24/7 standby in our enduring mission of Securing the Skies as Quick Reaction Alert.
 They are also conducting routine, but essential training in a number of air-to-air and air-to-ground specialisations, preparing our pilots for operations in the UK and overseas.

-The P-8A Poseidon operates primarily in an Anti-Submarine Warfare role.
+The Poseidon MRA1 operates primarily in an Anti-Submarine Warfare role.
 They are able to locate, identify, and track submarines - but can also detect ships above the waves.
 Poseidon also protects the UK's Continuous At-Sea Deterrent.

 If you wish to make a flying complaint, we will require the following information from you:

 - Time and Date of Incident

 - Type of aircraft (fast jet, rotary, multi-engine)

 - Description of Activity: